Interdisciplinary Problems & Methods

 To tackle the problems on our course, you’ll need to be equipped with interdisciplinary knowledge, methods, and tools.

 The LIS approach focuses on a small number of critical pillars of knowledge from across a range of disciplines, learnt in deep dives over repeated cycles of 2-3 weeks.
 Research in cognitive science indicates developing a schema to understand the critical areas of a discipline enables you to assimilate new knowledge in adjacent areas.
-You will also return to certain disciplinary areas, depending on your interests, throughout the programme, to gain further knowledge in your areas of choice.
+You will also return to certain disciplinary areas, depending on your interests, throughout the degree, to gain further knowledge in your areas of choice.

 You’ll be trained in highly transferable research methods, including qualitative, quantitative, and visual research skills.
 These will enable you to tackle a wide range of complex problems.